waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Game Mechanics & Battle Intel
 ### A. Tile Mechanics & Traversal Rules
+- **Ground/Impassable:** `ground` tiles are walkable, `impassable` tiles are solid walls.
+All objects (NPCs, items, signs) function as impassable walls.
-- **Ledges:** Ledges are one-way only.
-They can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
+- **Ledges:** One-way only.
+Can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Water Tiles (Silph Co.):** The water tiles on the first floor of Silph Co. are purely cosmetic and function as `impassable` walls.
-They cannot be surfed on.
-- **Spinner Tiles:** Spinner tiles force movement in a specific direction.
-I need to map out their destinations to navigate spinner mazes effectively.
+- **Spinner Tiles:** Force movement in a specific direction.
+Destinations must be mapped manually.
 - **Hole Tiles:** Acts as a one-way warp, dropping the player to the floor below.
 Untested if they can be bypassed (e.g., with Surf).
-- **Gates:** `closed_gate` tiles are impassable.
-Some are opened by switches, while others (like in Silph Co.) require the CARD KEY.
+- **Gates:** `closed_gate` tiles are impassable. `open_gate` tiles are unlocked and function as `ground`.
+Some are opened by switches, others require a KEY CARD.
-- **Elevators (Silph Co.):** To use the elevator, you must first interact with the control panel (usually on a wall) to select a destination floor.
-After selecting a floor, you must walk onto the warp tiles at the back of the elevator room to trigger the map transition.
+- **Elevators (Silph Co.):** Require interaction with the control panel to select a floor, then moving onto the warp tile at the back.
-- **Saffron Gym Teleporters:** These are 1x1 warp tiles.
-To use a warp, I must move onto the tile.
-If I'm already on a warp tile, I must move off and then back on to trigger it.
-This is crucial for testing bidirectionality.
+- **Saffron Gym Teleporters:** 1x1 warp tiles.
+To use a warp, move onto the tile.
+If already on a warp, move off and back on to trigger.
-- **Open Gates:** `open_gate` tiles are unlocked `closed_gate` tiles and function as `ground`.
-- **2x1 Warps (Cinnabar Lab):** To use these horizontal floor warps, you must stand on one of the two tiles and press into the impassable boundary (e.g., Down).
+- **2x1 Warps (Cinnabar Lab):** To use these horizontal floor warps, stand on one of the two tiles and press into the impassable boundary (e.g., Down).

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities